One year after Afghanistan, spy agencies pivot toward China - The Boston Globe

-WASHINGTON (AP) — In a recent closed-door meeting with leaders of the agency’s counterterrorism center, the CIA’s No. 2 official made clear that fighting Al Qaeda and other extremist groups would remain a priority — but that the agency’s money and resources would be increasingly shifted to focusing on China.
+WASHINGTON — In a recent closed-door meeting with leaders of the agency’s counterterrorism center, the CIA’s number-two official made clear that fighting Al Qaeda and other extremist groups would remain a priority — but that the agency’s money and resources would be increasingly shifted to focusing on China.

 Advertisement